BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 physical properties (diameter, mass), but also biological properties and behaviors (chemotaxis, substance secretion)

-This example uses the predefined biology modules `Chemotaxis` and `Secretion` that will govern the behavior of the agents (i.e. cells).
+This example uses the predefined behaviors `Chemotaxis` and `Secretion` that will govern the behavior of the agents (i.e. cells).
 These two modules are included in the BioDynaMo installation.